SAP-archive/hcp-portal-service-for-pcm/README.md

 2. Authenticated URL.
 Data from C4C is available for Partner Managers. https://flpnwc-[account name].dispatcher.[data center].hana.ondemand.com/sites/[site alias]?hc_login#Shell-home

+**Note!**
 Please do not assign users directly to Partner Manager role in HCP.
-The assignment to this role is done automatically by the callback script in C4C after the user's application form is approved.
+The assignment to this role is done automatically by the callback batch job in C4C, which runs every night in the background, after the user's application form is approved.

 ## 4. SAP C4C Documentation